jbakse/site_builder/content/3D/index.md

 multiply(2, 3, 4) -> 24
 ```

 You can think of OpenSCAD's boolean and transform operations as prefix operators or function calls.
-Unlike JavaScript and C, the contents of `{}` are operands: parameters rather than commands.
+Unlike JavaScript and C, the contents of `{}` are operands or parameters rather than commands.
 ```javascript
 union() {
     cylinder (h=4, r=1, center = true);